LinqLover/sonyx/docs/study/study-design.md

 - short introduction into the task [5 min]
   - define problem and goal
   - describe the intended methodic starting point (i.e., *use Transcript logging* or *create sound probes for these variable*)
+  - *We ask you to use particular tools, please do not use different tools than instructed.
+Your image has been prepared to restrict your tool choice.
+Do not use breakpoints or halts.*
   - assure the task was understood

 - hand control to participant [30 min]
   - turn camera off, keep screen share on
   - time-limited
   - *Say hello when you think you are done.*

 - monitor during task solving
   - time until success/no success
   - different approaches tried/top-down vs bottom-up approach
   - final solution

 - retrospective task interview (questionnaire) [5 min]

+  - *My purpose as a researcher is to learn as much as possible about the prototypes.
+This includes a better understand of problems, doubts or nuisances that you experience when working with the prototypes.
+So please try to be honest rather than polite.*

   1. confidence about solution: *How confident do you feel about the correctness [and quality] of your answers/solution?* (4PL: very unsure, rather unsure, rather sure, very sure)
-  2. programming efficiency: *How efficient did you consider your workflow while performing this task?* (4PL: not efficient at all, rather not efficient, rather efficient, very efficient)
+  2. programming efficiency: *How efficient did you consider your workflow with the provided tools while performing this task?* (4PL: not efficient at all, rather not efficient, rather efficient, very efficient)
   3. programming experience: *How much fun did you have performing the task while working with the provided tools?* (4PL: no fun at all, rather no fun, some fun, very much fun)
+  4. cognitive empathy: *How easy did you find it to comprehend the logic behind the program that you have analyzed?* (4PL: very hard, rather hard, rather easy, very easy)

 - offer a short break

 ### 3. Open discussion (oral) [10 min]